 The 3D printers at the Education Commons are available to the Penn community of students, faculty, and staff.
-At present, we have one Makerbot Replicator+ and one Ultimaker 3 Extended.
+At present, we have one Makerbot Replicator+, one Ultimaker 3 Extended, and one gMax 1.5+.
 You can use the printers to make three-dimensional objects in plastic using a design that is uploaded from a digital computer file.

 I. Our 3D printer may be used only for lawful purposes.
 No one will be permitted to use our 3D printer to create material that is: